SkylineCommunications/dataminer-docs/connector-help/connector_help/Miranda IControl General - AMX-1842.md

 # Miranda IControl General - AMX-1842

-The **Miranda IControl AMX-1842** is a high-quality embedder which embeds up to four AES 24-bit 48kHz digital audio signals into HD/SD serial digital video signal.It includes audio and video signal presence detection and reporting, and local or remote configuration and control.
+The **Miranda IControl AMX-1842** is a high-quality embedder which embeds up to four AES 24-bit 48kHz digital audio signals into HD/SD serial digital video signal.
+It includes audio and video signal presence detection and reporting, and local or remote configuration and control.
 A unique feature is its ability to embed timecode, a serial RS-422 data signal tone, timecode and video color bar test signals.

 ## About